brava-labs/brava-contracts/contracts/docs/GAS_REFUND_SYSTEM.md

 - `executor` and `feeRecipient`
 - `TokenRegistry` and `ETH_USD` oracle
 - Oracle decimals are read from the configured feed
+- Oracle safeguards: non-positive prices are ignored; updates older than 1 hour are ignored; an additional 21,000 gas overhead is included in the calculation

-## Events
+## Events / Logging

-- `GasRefundProcessed(safe, refundToken, refundAmount, recipient)` is emitted by `GasRefundAction` after a successful transfer.
+- Gas refund results are logged via the centralized `Logger` using `LogType.GAS_REFUND` with payload `(safe, refundToken, refundAmount, recipient)`.

 ## Guidance

 - Prefer stablecoins as `refundToken`.
 - Set reasonable `maxRefundAmount` per chain to limit exposure.
-- Monitor `GasRefundProcessed` to track refund spend and recipients.
+- Monitor `LogType.GAS_REFUND` action logs to track refund spend and recipients.